-Bali, that little island in the Indonesia archipelago, inspires serious wanderlust for anyone who has an Instagram account or saw the movie Eat, Pray Love.
+Bali, that little island in the Indonesian archipelago of over 17,000 islands, inspires serious wanderlust for anyone who has an Instagram account or saw the movie Eat, Pray, Love.
 I had heard it was over-touristed, but the allure of Bali won over my sensible side.
 When I was in Indonesia, I set aside two weeks to visit this fabled island and it’s neighbor, Lombok.
-Yes, it is touristy, particularly the south part of the island.
+Yes, it is touristy, particularly the southern part of the island.
 However, it is possible to avoid crowds if you use a few strategies.
 Heading to sights in the morning is a rule of thumb anywhere I go.
-Also, travelling to less visited parts of the island will give you more
+Also, traveling to less visited parts of the island will give you more

-sights without hordes of annoying tourists breathing room.
+sights without hordes of wannabe Instagram stars breathing room.
 Here are my favorite things to do in Bali along with tips to enhance your enjoyment.

 This street is close to La Plancha beach club and full of cute shops.
 I had a nice quiet morning stroll before having a banana smoothie and parking my self on a lounge chair at the beach for the day (She says, sighing wistfully).

 No better place to avoid crowds than your own private oasis!
 One of my favorite things to do in Bali is sipping a smoothie by the pool.
 This place was a dream and I literally cried when leaving.
 The owners were lovely people and made custom breakfast every morning, provided scooters, laundry, even help with a flat tire.
 You can book it here: Villa Pondok Sawah Asri